 This language may need to be modified if there is a dispute whether the defendant had adequate knowledge of the plaintiff’s impairment.
 See Webb v.
 Mercy Hosp., 102 F.3d 958, 960 (8th Cir.
 1996) (holding that an employer did not violate the ADA when it discharged a nurse who had a history of hospitalization for depression because there was no evidence that the employer knew of her diagnosis); Hopper v.
 Hallmark Cards, Inc., 87 F.3d 983, 990 (8th Cir.
 1996) (upholding summary judgment for the employer where the plaintiff concealed the severity of her disabling condition even though the employer had some awareness of the plaintiff’s health problems).
 See also Miller v.
 Nat’l Cas.
 Co., 61 F.3d 627, 630 (8th Cir.
 1995) (employee’s complaints of stress insufficient to put employer on notice of any disability when it had not been informed about a diagnosis of manic depression; to extent symptoms were known, they were not “so obviously manifestations of an underlying disability that it would be reasonable to infer that [her] employer actually knew of the disability”) (quoting Hedberg v.
 Indiana Bell Tele.
 Co., 47 F.3d 928, 934 (7th Cir.
 1995)).
 For more discussion on this issue, see supra section 9.00.

 In Pedigo v.
 P.A.M.
 Transp., Inc., 60 F.3d 1300, 1301 (8th Cir.
 1995), the Eighth Circuit held that an employee is entitled to some relief under the ADA if the employee proves that his or her disability was a “motivating factor” in the employer’s decision.
-In more recent decisions, the Eighth Circuit has questioned the continued viability of the “motivating factor” standard in ADA cases in light of the Supreme Court’s decision in Gross v.
+In two subsequent decisions, the Eighth Circuit questioned the continued viability of the “motivating factor” standard in ADA cases in light of the Supreme Court’s decision in Gross v.
 FBL Financial Services, Inc., 557 U.S. 167 (2009) (holding that but-for causation is the standard in an ADEA case).
 See Pulczinski v.
 Trinity Structural Towers, Inc., 691 F.3d 996, 1002 (8th Cir.
 2012) and Oehmke v.
 Medtronic, Inc., 844 F.3d 748, 757, n.
 6 (8th Cir.
 2016).
 See also Canning v.
 Creighton University, 995 F.3d 603, 610 (8th Cir.
-2021) (agreeing with the district court that “ADEA, ADA and NFEPA [Nebraska Fair Employment Practices Act] claims for age and disability discrimination ‘share a common analysis,’ all requiring but-for causation” but affirming summary judgment for the defendant on the ground that the plaintiff failed to show that the defendant regarded her as disabled when it terminated her).
+2021) (agreeing with the district court that “ADEA, ADA and NFEPA [Nebraska Fair Employment Practices Act] claims for age and disability discrimination ‘share a common analysis,’ all requiring but-for causation” but affirming summary judgment for the defendant on the ground that the plaintiff failed to show that the defendant regarded her as disabled when it terminated her) and Anderson v.
+KAR Global, 78 F.4th 1031, 1039, n.
+1 (8th Cir.
+2023) (declining to address question whether but-for causation standard applies to ADA cases).
 Given the lack of clarity, the court and the parties may want to consider eliciting findings under the “but-for” and “motivating factor/same decision” standards with, for example, special interrogatories set forth at Model Instruction 11.90.
 The Committee recommends that, if the phrase “motivating factor” is used in any instruction, the definition set forth in Model Instruction 5.21, supra, be given.

 See supra Model Instruction 5.21, that defines “motivating factor” in terms of whether the characteristic “played a part or a role” in the defendant’s decision.
 The phrase “motivating factor” need not be defined if the definition itself is used in the element instruction.